jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 At least in the digital domain, adaptive design that enables personalization and flexible configuration of shared core objects, tools, platforms, and systems provides a path out of the tension between the diverse needs of individual users and the economic advantages of a large-scale user base.

-Universalization erases difference and produces self-reinforcing spirals of exclusion, but personalized and culturally adawptive systems too often are deployed in ways that reinforce [surveillance capitalism](thoughts/Data%20Capitalism.md).
+Universalization erases difference and produces self-reinforcing spirals of exclusion, but personalized and culturally adaptive systems too often are deployed in ways that reinforce [surveillance capitalism](thoughts/Data%20Capitalism.md).

 We should destabilize the underlying assumption that what is best for the majority of users is best for *all* users.